 The professional doctorate has a nominal value of 270 ECTs.
 The programme includes a combination of taught modules, professional placements and research.

 Taught Components: The programme is sufficiently flexible in content and structure to adapt readily to current and future needs and to the emergence of new knowledge in educational psychology and related fields.
-Taught modules will be typically delivered by qualified educational psychologists (EPs) and EP practitioners, in four day blocks over the first two years.
+Taught modules will be typically delivered by qualified psychologists and psychology practitioners, in four-day blocks over the first two years.
 In addition to taught modules, a variety of workshops and seminars are organised for trainees and delivered by experienced practitioners e.g. Cognitive Behaviour Therapy, Video Interactive Guidance, Assistive Technology, Dynamic Assessment.
-One day per week is normally assigned to study.
+One day per week is typically assigned to study.

 The taught modules are as follows:

-- Biological, Neuropsychological, Social, Emotional and Developmental Bases of Behaviour (1 and 2)
+- * Biological, Neuropsychological, Social, Emotional and Developmental Bases of Behaviour

 Research: For the award of Doctorate, the research thesis must make an original contribution to knowledge and contain material of a standard and form appropriate for peer-reviewed publication.
-Trainees will develop their knowledge and understanding of the nature of educational research showing in depth understanding of the range of research orientations and methods used in educational and professional educational psychology research.
-Trainees will be supported through this process through regular supervision and the provision of advanced research methods workshops over the three years.
-It is envisioned that trainees will conduct a thorough literature review in their area of interest in Year 1.
-In Year 2 trainees will focus on obtaining ethical approval and data collection.
-In Year 3 the emphasis will be on data analysis and thesis write up.
+Students develop their knowledge and understanding of the nature of educational research, showing in depth understanding of the range of research orientations and methods used in educational and professional educational psychology research.
+Students are supported in this process through regular supervision and the provision of advanced research methods workshops over the three years.
+It is envisaged that students conduct a thorough literature review in their area of interest in Year 1.
+In Year 2, students focus on obtaining ethical approval and on data collection.
+In Year 3 the emphasis is on data analysis and thesis write up.

-The programme has in place a personal tutor system, and students will have access, at all stages throughout the programme, to a designated tutor who will take lead responsibility for mentoring and supporting the professional development of each trainee.
+The programme has in place a personal tutor system, and students have access, at all stages throughout the programme, to a designated tutor who will take lead responsibility for mentoring and supporting their professional development.

 On completion of the programme, students will be able to:

-- Demonstrate an advanced knowledge and a critical understanding of educational and child psychology theories, research and practice.
+- 1. Demonstrate advanced knowledge and a critical understanding of educational and child psychology theories, research and practice.

-- Manage a personal learning agenda and self-care, and engage in monitoring of professional effectiveness and impact.
+- 8. Manage a personal learning agenda and self-care and engage in monitoring of professional effectiveness and impact.